galaxyproject/galaxy-hub/src/PublicGalaxyServers/index.md

     * [GalaxEast](http://www.galaxeast.fr) aims at providing a large range of bioinformatics tools for the analysis of various types of Omics data.
 It supports reproducible computational research by providing an environment for performing and recording bioinformatics analyses.
     * The [GalaxEast](http://www.galaxeast.fr) project has the following main objectives:
       * Provide the academic scientific community with an open and powerful Galaxy instance with a guaranteed availability.
 The platform offers access to cutting-edge and up-to-date tools for Omics data analysis with help and support.
-      * Propose innovative developments and new helpful tools packaged for Galaxy (available in the !GalaxEast toolshed)
+      * Propose innovative developments and new helpful tools packaged for Galaxy (available in the GalaxEast toolshed)
       * Promote the packaging of new developments for Galaxy (through wrappers and/or toolshed packages).
   * [GalaxEast deployment details](/src/Community/Deployment/GalaxEast/index.md)
 * *User Support:*
   * [mailto:galaxy AT igbmc DOT fr](Email)
 * *Quotas:*
-  * You must be part of an academic research lab and provide a valid academic email address to get a personal !GalaxEast account.
+  * You must be part of an academic research lab and provide a valid academic email address to get a personal GalaxEast account.
 Write to galaxy@igbmc.fr to request an account.
   * Academic users are allocated 50GB.
 * *Sponsor(s):*
   * [IGBMC](http://www.igbmc.fr/), [CNRS](http://www.cnrs.fr/), [Inserm](http://www.inserm.fr/), [Université Strasbourg](http://www.unistra.fr/)